DayZedAndConfused762/RustAndRuin/rustandruin.md

 -------------------------------------------------------
 Completed and QA'd
 -------------------------------------------------------

+...Remove any instances of the log message "The area seems clear... for now."

+...Do not pluralize item names in log entries.

 ...Instead of disabling the "Daily Limit Reach" button when running out of searches in Lot 27, the button should still be useable and still consume stamina, but display a log entry message they they have searched everywhere they can think of and to try again tomorrow.